Barrel Bombs: Syria’s Indiscriminate Killers

 UN

-Ibrahim al-Assil is a Syrian political analyst and civil society activist who serves as a resident fellow at the Middle East Institute.
-He is also a director at the Orient Research Center-DC Office.
+Ibrahim al-Assil is a political analyst and civil society activist.
 His work focuses on the Syrian conflict with an emphasis on different aspects of security, civil society, political Islam, and political economy.
-Al-Assil is the president and a co-founder of the Syrian Nonviolence Movement, an NGO formed in 2011 to promote peaceful struggle and civil resistance as a way to achieve social, cultural, and political change in Syrian government and View all posts by Ibrahim al-Assil إبـراهـيـم الأصـيـل
+Al-Assil is the president and a founding member of the Syrian Nonviolence Movement which was formed in 2011 to promote peaceful and civil resistance as a way to achieve social, cultural, and political change in Syrian government and society.
+View all posts by Ibrahim al-Assil إبراهيم الأصيل

 One response to “Barrel Bombs: Syria’s Indiscriminate Killers